 Procrastibakers, don’t lose hope—we’ve got two days until Christmas, and there’s still time to make at least one batch of cookies.

-And I think I’ve got the one for you: a recipe that comes together in 30 minutes from mixing bowl to cooling rack, and only needs 5 Ingredients (which you probably have hiding in your pantry anyway).
+And I think I’ve got the one for you: gluten free peanut butter cookies that come together in 30 minutes from mixing bowl to cooling rack, and only need 5 Ingredients (which you probably have hiding in your pantry anyway).

 Peanut butter and chocolate have always been my go-to flavor combination when I’m in a rush (or a rut, some would say).
 And while a gooey quick-bake cake is always nice to have in my back pocket, for the holidays, I gravitate toward treats of the cookie persuasion.

 December just seems a little emptier when I don’t have a few cookies on hand to eat with my morning coffee.
 This recipe has been in the Barber baking rotation for years—so many years, in fact, that the original paper copy was lost to the ages and I had to rack my brain to remember where I first found this winning combination.